larq/compute-engine/README.md

 Larq Compute Engine (LCE) is a highly optimized inference engine for deploying extremely quantized neural networks, such as
 Binarized Neural Networks (BNNs).
 It currently supports various mobile platforms and has been benchmarked on a Pixel 1 phone and a Raspberry Pi.
-On non-ARM targets, including `riscv64`, LCE falls back to portable C++ kernels instead of the hand-optimized AArch64 paths.
 LCE provides a collection of hand-optimized [TensorFlow Lite](https://www.tensorflow.org/lite) custom operators for supported instruction sets, developed in inline assembly or in C++ using compiler intrinsics.
 LCE leverages optimization techniques